khing-fm/alx-system_engineering-devops/README.md

-This is a shell program developed by:
+The programs contained herewith were developed by:

 * [Adefemi Adelugba](https://github.com/khing-fm)